 Mission: Nuture understanding and appreciation of nature and culture through experiences at the bonebrake center of nature and history.

-ozark kids (ok) connection was developed and implemented during 2008 by the bonebrake center of nature and history.
-The programs are designed to provide children with outdoor experiences, weaving together the study of nature, history, and culture of the ozarks through service projects and other opportunities and experiences.
+ozark kids (ok) connection was developed and implemented during 2008 by trustees of the bonebrake center of nature and history.
+The programs are designed to encourage children to have outdoor experiences, by weaving together the study of nature, history, and culture of the ozarks through service projects and other experiences.
 During 2011, the program was expanded to include ages 5 through 15 (grades k-8).
-The ok connection programs at the bonebrake center encompass two full-day programs during the summer and mini-courses at other times during the year.
-Local area schools have been involved in the ok connection programs, either at the bonebrake center or at the respective school, or both.
+The ok connection programs at the bonebrake center encompass two full-day programs during the summer and mini-courses at other times.
+Local area schools have become involved in the ok connection programs, either at the bonebrake center, at the respective school, or both.
 The programs are personalized to be grade-equivalent.